"The ease of use and implementation were key to our decision to move ahead with FileHold."

 Enter a name for the cloned cabinet and click OK.
 The cloned cabinet appears in the Library hierarchy.

-NOTE: Cloning a cabinet structure does NOT copy the documents; only the Cabinet, Drawer, Folder Group, Folder structure and user/group permission are cloned.
+Cloning a cabinet structure does NOT copy the documents; only the library objects are copied.
 Use Copy Cabinet to copy drawers, folders, folder groups and documents.